-If they say the right things to the prospect in the right way and connect with them by building rapport, the first thing the buyer will do when they get back to their office is check out the Salesperson on LinkedIn and the company on the internet – and that’s the start of the sales process.
+If they say the right things to the prospect in the right way and connect with them by building rapport, the first thing the buyer will do when they get back to their office is check out the Salesperson on LinkedIn and check out the companys’ website on the internet – and that’s the start of the sales process.

 What’s important here is that the salesperson knows how to “walk” the prospect through this process and position themselves as one of the 57% already chosen and not one of the also-rans that is only their to make up the buyers tender numbers.

 Is this solution practical and scaleable?
-In some cases having Salespeople move buyers onto the first stage of the sales process might increase the cost of customer acquisition too much however in high value B2B deals with complex sales cycles, this is definitely worth the investment in
+In some cases having Salespeople move buyers onto the first stage of the sales process might increase the cost of customer acquisition too much, however, in high value B2B deals with complex sales cycles, this is definitely worth the investment.

 6. The Benefits of Great Marketing

 Disharmony between Marketing and sales has been around for many years despite the fact there is little doubt that aligning B2B Sales with B2B Marketing efforts, drives increases in sales results.
 Surely, working together and collaborating is more productive than working in isolation?
 Understanding the Value that marketing actually delivers in the complete B2B sales process is the first step for most of us salespeople.
 I came up with an example at a recent talk I was giving, which seemed to make sense not only for the salespeople in the room but the marketing people also liked the explanation, which went as follows:

 Imagine you are a buyer and you decide that you need some soft drinks for your staff.
 When the salesperson from Coca Cola arrives to meet with you, will it be easier for him to make the sale than the salesperson from ABC Drinks Company?
 Most definitely and here’s why: